Modelling resource contention in multi-robot task allocation problems with uncertain timing: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-Robot} Task Allocation (MRTA) problems arise in many scenarios, and involve assigning a set of robots to a set of tasks.
+Multi-Robot Task Allocation (MRTA) problems arise in many scenarios, and involve assigning a set of robots to a set of tasks.
 Much of the existing solution methods assume deterministic robot dynamics, and ignore the effects of resource contention.
 This paper explicitly models uncertainty in the travel times and task durations of the robots, and the effects that result from multiple robots using mutually exclusive resources.
 An analytical framework for calculating the cost of a set of task assignments is developed, and it is shown to outperform deterministic and Monte Carlo approaches.

-This work is motivated by multi-robot scenarios where there is a shared resource that cannot be used by all of the robots at once, such as an intersection or narrow passageway, as well as situations where the robots cannot perform their tasks in parallel and must wait for previous robots to finish before commencing their task, such as construction and maintenance tasks.
-The techniques developed in this paper for modelling these effects are applicable to a wide range of scenarios such as machine shop scheduling \cite{Kouvelis2000}, as well as other robotics problems such as multi-robot path planning \cite{Alonso-Mora2015}, and planning for recharging robots \cite{Palmer2016b}.
+This work is motivated by multi-robot scenarios where there is a shared resource that cannot be used by all of the robots at once, such as an intersection or a recharging point, as well as situations where the robots cannot perform their tasks in parallel and must wait for previous robots to finish before commencing their task, such as construction and maintenance tasks.
+The techniques developed in this paper for modelling these effects are applicable to a wide range of robotics scenarios such as multi-robot path planning \cite{Alonso-Mora2015} and planning for recharging robots \cite{Palmer2016b}, as well as other scenarios such as machine shop scheduling \cite{Kouvelis2000}.
 While there is literature on MRTA problems that incorporate either uncertainty \cite{Liu2011, Wu2015, Nam2015, Nam2015a} or resource contention \cite{Vaughan2000, Nam2015b}, to the best of the authors' knowledge this is the first work to combine the two.
 The framework developed in this paper analytically calculates the probability distributions describing the times at which the tasks are started and completed.
 This framework is independent of the choice of optimisation method used, facilitates the use of any objective function, and can also be used in conjunction with chance constraints.
 In addition to the framework, specific contributions of this paper include: